AguaClara/Textbook/Clarification/Clarifier_Design.rst

 As shown in :numref:`figure_flat_bottomed_tank` and the linked video, in a flat bottom geometry, flocs settle in the corners of the tank because there is no direct flow of water to resuspend it.
 Flocs fall in such a way that the corners of the tank will fill first, with more and more flocs settling until the angle of repose is created.
 This angle that is occupied by flocs suggests that if we want to avoid having flocs settle, we should fill the sides of the tank in with concrete and create a sloped bottom so that there are no surfaces for settling.

 The influent manifold, diffusers, and jet reverser work with a **sloped bottom geometry** in an AguaClara plant.
 The slope on either side of the diffusers is at a 50 degree angle.
 The bottom geometry allows for smooth flow expansion to the entire plan view area of the bay, and ensures that all flocs that settle are transported to the jet reverser.
 The diffusers do not touch the bottom of the tank so that flocs on both sides of the diffuser can fall into the jet reverser for resuspension.
-Thus, there is no accumulation of settled flocs in the main sedimentation basin.
-Sludge that is allowed to accumulate in the bottom of sedimentation tanks in tropical and temperate climates decomposes anaerobically and generates methane.
-The methane forms gas bubbles that carry suspended solids to the top of the sedimentation tank and cause a reduction in particle removal efficiency.
-The AguaClara sedimentation tank bottom geometry prevents sludge accumulation while also ensuring good flow distribution.
+Thus, there is no accumulation of settled flocs in the clarifier bays.
+Sludge that is allowed to accumulate in the bottom of clarifiers in tropical and temperate climates decomposes anaerobically and generates methane.
+The methane forms gas bubbles that carry suspended solids to the top of the clarifier and cause a reduction in particle removal efficiency.
+The AguaClara clarifier bottom geometry prevents sludge accumulation while also ensuring good flow distribution.

 .. _figure_sed_cross_section:

 .. figure:: ../Images/sed_cross_section.png
     :height: 300px
     :align: center
-    :alt: Cross-section of the bottom of the sedimentation tank.
+    :alt: Cross-section of the bottom of the clarifier.

-    Cross-section of the bottom of the sedimentation tank.
+    Cross-section of the bottom of the clarifier.

 .. _figure_Floc_Filter_Floc_Hopper: